anthonykminsu/MapsAnalysis/README.md

 - Black History Month Theme: Themed layer utilizing the colors of unity and pride, symbolizing important locations for Black history in Seattle.

 ## Libraries in Use
-- Mapbox GL JS v2.8.1
+- Mapbox GL JS
-- Leaflet CSS v0.7.2
+- Leaflet CSS
-- jQuery UI CSS v1.10.4
+- jQuery UI CSS

 ## Data Sources
 The "Urban Areas" layer data is sourced from the [City of Seattle’s open data platform](https://data-seattlecitygis.opendata.arcgis.com/).

 ## Credit
-This map application was created by Anthony Kim as part of a project at the University of Washington.
+This map application was created by me Anthony Kim as part of a lab at the University of Washington.

 ## Acknowledgment
-Special thanks to the City of Seattle for providing open data which makes this map a valuable resource for locals and visitors alike.
+Special thanks to the City of Seattle and Professor Zhao for providing open data which makes this map a valuable resource for locals and visitors alike.
+Shoutout to Liz for help on GIS techniques.